Sumeet-R/HackTheKeyboard/README.md

 3) Install Open SSH -> `pkg install openssh` or `apt-get install openssh`

 4) Open Reverse HTTP Tunnel to Serveo.net and wait -> `ssh -R 80:localhost:8080 serveo.net`<br>
-   Note: 8080 is the deafault local port of apache, and port 80 will be the incomming port from Internet
+   Note: 8080 is the default local port of apache, and port 80 will be the incomming port from Internet

 <br>
-<b> Editing and running the Keylogger</b>
+<b> Editing and running the Keylogger</b><br>
 Editing and compiling requires python interpreter to be installed and a suitable IDE such as PyCharm.<br>
 (Rookies can just Google it online on "how to install python along with an IDE")